 Most Iconic Public Art Around the World

-While nearly every city in the world has some piece of free, public art worth looking at, some contain pieces that are downright iconic.
-As the saying goes, beauty is in the eye of the beholder, as is art.
-But we think it’d be hard to argue that the following installations — from the gorgeous to the subversive to the wonderfully bizarre — are the most memorable.
+While nearly every city in the world has some piece of public art worth looking at, some contain pieces that are downright iconic.
+Beauty may be in the eye of the beholder, but we think it’d be hard to argue that the following installations — from the gorgeous to the subversive to the wonderfully bizarre — aren't memorable.

 Yellow Pumpkin - Naoshima Island, Japan

-The piece’s creator — the eccentric Japanese artist Yayoi Kusuma, born in 1929 — is today the world's top-selling female artist, but her road to fame was painful.
-Art was her life-long ambition, but she’s also been open about using it as therapy to overcome her many personal demons, effectively using bright color and polka dots to combat darkness.
+Eccentric Japanese artist Yayoi Kusuma, born in 1929 made the sculpture.
+She is one of the world's top-selling female artists, but her road to fame was painful.
+Art was her life-long ambition, and her therapy to overcome her many personal demons, effectively using bright colors and polka dots to combat darkness.

 This pumpkin is one of many she’s created, but it is without a doubt the most famous.

-Various Pieces by David Cerny - Prague, Czech Republic
+Various Pieces by David Cerny - Prague, Czechia

-When you pop into the covered Lucerna Palace shopping arcade and see a horse with its rider hanging from the ceiling, you know you're in David Cerny's neighborhood.
+When you pop into Prague's covered Lucerna Palace shopping arcade and see a horse with its rider hanging from the ceiling, you know you're in David Cerny's neighborhood.

 This famous sculpture features King (and later Saint) Wenceslas riding what appears to be a dead horse, turned upside down.
 It’s a subversive take on a more conventional statue of the King on a horse in nearby Wenceslas Square.